ADMINISTRATION:

 Olympic Tennis Champion

-Olympics were a hastily put together affair, after the devastation
+were a hastily put together affair, after the devastation of the

-of the World War, and with most European countries having bigger
+World War, and with most European countries having bigger things

-things to think about than sporting tournaments, but it marked
+to think about than sporting tournaments, but it marked the introduction

-was the last time Britain got into double figures.
-Taking part
+the last time Britain got into double figures.
+Taking part in

-in the lawn tennis tournament was Max Woosnam, one of Britain's
+the lawn tennis tournament was Max Woosnam, one of Britain's greatest

 Born in Liverpool in 1892, Woosnam was educated at Winchester,